AemW/pokemon-battle-simulator/README.md

 The battle logic is another area where you could keep on improving endlessly, almost ad absurdum.
 Especially on a more strategic level, using switches, allowing for stats boosts, and more.
 A better solution for the battle event handling might be to use an EventEmitter.
 This would most likely require less passing around of data.

-Another idea I had was to create a github actions workflow for running the tests and linter, and gate PRs if the workflow failed.